reprotc/Temperature_100MCohort/README.md

 The environmental data processing was conducted by **Danielson J.D.
 Neves** (danielson.neves@fiocruz.br), based on the [**Brazilian Daily Weather Gridded Data (BDWGD)**](https://github.com/AlexandreCandidoXavier/BR-DWGD), which integrates information from 1,252 meteorological stations nationwide.

+Access to the health data can be requested and granted in accordance with the [Centre for Data and Knowledge Integration for Health (CIDACS)] (https://cidacs.bahia.fiocruz.br/) data access procedures.